 In other parts of the world, mothers hid their children's teeth from animals because they believed if an animal found the tooth, a tooth like that animal's teeth would grow in the mouth of the child.
 In parts of England, mothers at one time burned their children's baby teeth so that evil witches couldn't get their hands on them and gain control of the children.

-In the United States and elsewhere, it is common for parents to save, at least for a while, the exfoliated baby teeth of their children as a keepsake of their childhood and development.
-The typical storage means is a small envelope, or decorative box.
+In the United States and elsewhere, it is common for parents to save the baby teeth of their children as a keepsake of their childhood.
+Now, for the first time, you can create a beautiful jewelry article and family heirloom that preserves forever, your small child's sweet smile.